daniel1noble/metaDigitise/README.md

 2 versicolor  5.936  2.770
 ```

 One thing anyone with a familiarity with the iris dataset will notice is that the sample sizes for each of these species (which are n = 50 each) are quite a bit lower.
-This is an example of some of the challenges when extracting data from figures, often data points will overlap with each other making it impossible (without having the real data) to know whether this is a problem.
+This is an example of some of the challenges when extracting data from scatter plots, often data points will overlap with each other making it impossible (without having the real data) to know whether this is a problem.
 However, a meta-analyst will probably realise that the sample sizes here conflict with what is reported in the paper.
 Hence, we also provide the user with an option to input the sample sizes directly, even for scatterplots and histograms where, strictly speaking, this shouldn't be necessary.
 Nonetheless, it is important to recognise the impact that overlapping points can have (particularly its effects on SD and SE).
 In our case, our mean point estimates are nearly bang on, but the SD's are slightly over-estimated:

 ```
      Species    meanSL    meanSW